 Fact: Tics can affect people of various ages and are not limited to children.

-How to cope withTics Related Obsessive-Compulsive Disorder (OCD)?
+How do you cope withTics Related Obsessive-Compulsive Disorder (OCD)?

 Many Tic-related OCD patients are at risk of being treated pharmacologically and with psychotherapy the same way as regular OCD patients are.
 These patients, however, are more challenging to treat and may be more prone to premature termination or being branded as ‘treatment-refractory.’
-As a result, these patients require extra attention, both pharmacologically and psychologically.
+As a result, these patients require extra pharmacological and psychological attention.

 Strategies To Cope With Tic-related OCD: